Konstantin-Sur/STAR-Scene-Token-Accumulation-via-Recurrence/README.md

 ## Citation

-If you use this work, please cite it
+If you use this work, please cite it, I am 16 years old and your citation can help me in future❤

 ---